Chad-Mitchell/sunlight/README.md

 ## Current status
 → Private for now.
 Building in the dark until the tool is bullet-proof and outputs are anonymized by default.

-When it goes public, the story will be:
-“One citizen in his den made the entire power structure transparent.”

 No rush.
 No leaks.
 No half-baked screenshots.

 Sunlight is coming.